henishik/etl-concurrent-http-connection/README.md

-# ConcurrentHTTPConnection
+# Concurrent HTTP Connection

-a simple http client application that returns a daily ranking of % performance from 5,000 stocks by connectiong Yahoo public API
+A simple http client application that returns a daily ranking of % performance from 5,000 stocks by connectiong world trading data (https://www.worldtradingdata.com/)

+## Architecture Overview

-# What this does
+## What this does

 1. Load 5,000 target stocks as array
 2. Divide into 25 groups (200 stocks per group)